flowchart LR

 Exercise 6: OSPF vs. BGP — why different coordination choices?
 Both OSPF and BGP solve routing.
 Apply the framework to explain why they make radically different coordination choices.
 Start with the anchor: OSPF operates within a single administrative domain (one operator controls all routers); BGP operates across administrative boundaries (each AS has independent, often competing, interests).
 Trace how this anchor difference produces different answers for every invariant.
 Why does OSPF share complete topology information while BGP shares only reachability?
 Why does OSPF converge to a globally consistent view while BGP may never converge?
 Why does OSPF use link-state flooding while BGP uses path-vector announcements?

 Exercise 7: Design a configuration distribution protocol.
 You need to distribute configuration files to 1,000 servers in a datacenter.
-The files change roughly once per hour.
+The files change once per hour on average.
 Use the framework: identify your anchor constraint (single administrative domain, low latency requirement, file consistency across all servers).
 Answer the four invariants — who holds the authoritative copy?
 How do servers learn about updates?
 How is time handled (polling interval vs. push notification)?
 What interface do servers use to retrieve files?
 Justify each choice by tracing it to the anchor.
 Compare your design to a pull-based approach (servers poll periodically) and a push-based approach (a central server notifies all servers on every change).
 Which invariant answers differ, and why?

 Exercise 8: QUIC and middlebox dependency graphs.
 QUIC encrypts its transport headers, making them opaque to middleboxes (firewalls, NATs, load balancers, traffic shapers) that previously inspected TCP headers to make forwarding, filtering, or shaping decisions.
 Predict how this changes the dependency graph for these middleboxes.
 What state did middleboxes maintain about TCP connections (sequence numbers for stateful firewalling, connection tracking for NAT)?
 How did they obtain that state (passive observation of TCP headers)?
 What happens when the measurement signal disappears (encrypted QUIC headers)?
 How must the middlebox’s coordination model change?
 Consider specifically: how does a stateful firewall track QUIC connections without seeing transport headers?
 How does a load balancer distribute QUIC connections across backend servers without inspecting the transport layer?